om-chaudhary771/assignment-o.c/git exercises.md

 git commit --amend
 ```

-# forge-date
+# 12

-We can forge the date of a commit using the `--date` flag in `git commit` command, for the format we can see the date in `git log`
+To change the date on a commit, use the --date flag with git commit --amend, using the date format shown in git log.

 ```
 git commit --date "Sun May 18 18:46:55 1987 +0530" --amend
 ```

-# fix-old-typo
+# 13

-In this exercise we need to fix a typo in a told commit, for this we can use git rebase in interactive mode and edit the commit with the typo
-We start the rebase in interactive mode using the `-i` flag
+If you need to correct an older commit, start an interactive rebase, edit the commit, and amend it as needed.

 ```
 git rebase -i
 ```

-Now we edit the commit with the typo by changing the `pick` to `edit`, then we save and close vim
+Mark the commit for editing by changing pick to edit, then save and exit.
-Edit file.txt and fix the typo, then stage the changes and amend the commit
+After fixing the typo in file.txt, stage and amend the commit:

 ```
 git add file.txt
 git commit --amend '-S'
 ```

-Now we will continue the rebase using the `--continue` flag, and fix the merge conflicts that arise
+Continue the rebase and resolve any conflicts that come up:

 ```
 git rebase --continue